dergachev/dropbox-screenshots/README.md

 * Consider making a custom icon for notifications.
 * Investigate error in /var/log/system.log: `Throttling respawn: Will start in 6 seconds`.
   [Related thread](http://apple.stackexchange.com/questions/63482/can-launchd-run-programs-more-frequently-than-every-10-seconds)
+* Consider making a gem for ease of install.

 ## Dev notes